bdeluna16/stock-analysis/README.md

    **1.** It can be time consuming to refactor code.

    **2.** It could introduce errors especially when refactoring complex/large amounts of code.

+## How These Pros & Cons Applied to Refactoring the Initial Code

+ **1.** As mentioned above refactoring code made our code run significantly faster.
+Instead of looping over the data multiple times refactoring the code allowed us to loop over all of the data just once.
+This significantly reduced the amount of time it took to run the code.

+ **2.** If Steve wanted us to analyze another set of stocks, or even add more green energy stocks, this same code can be used to run the analysis.

+ **3.** This code was time consuming to refactor and if our initial code was more complex it would be even more difficult to refactor.